rust-lang/rfcs/text/0000-stable-wakers.md

 However, translating `Future` efficiently is made extremely complex and error-prone, as the waker must be transformed into an FFI-safe data structure (complete with `extern fn` adapters to allow calling the v-table's `extern "rust" fn`s), from which a new waker will be constructed on the other side of the FFI boundary.
 Note that in order to "clone" this new waker, it is necessary that either it has been allocated with a reference counter, or to make a new (possibly reference counted) allocation.

-Note that even if more efficient ways to convert wakers into and from stable-wakers, the complexity of the task raises the chance of misimplementation significantly.
+Note that should more efficient ways to convert wakers into and from stable-wakers exist, the complexity of the task raises the chance of misimplementation significantly.

 # Guide-level explanation